mhcomm/pypeman/docs/testing.md

 **PypeTestCase.get_channel(channel_name)**

-To get a channel in test mode from your project file by is name.
+To get a channel in test mode from your project file by name.

 **Channel_instance.get_node(node_name)**

-To get a specific node by is name.
+To get a specific node by name.

 **Node_instance.mock(input=None, output=None)**